 By Johnson Momodu

-*Momodu, a public affairs commentator, sent in this piece from Benin City.
+*Momodu, a journalist and public affairs commentator, contributed this piece from Abuja.